mathewgomas-alfred/mathewgomas.io/user_manual/getting_started/navigation.rst

 .. versionadded:: 5.0

-   In addition to shortcuts and the toolbar, you can also search and quickly through all actions via the action search bar, which is accessed with :kdb:`Ctrl + Enter`.
+   In addition to shortcuts and the toolbar, you can also search and quickly through all actions via the action search bar, which is accessed with :kbd:`Ctrl + Enter`.

 Workspace Chooser
 ~~~~~~~~~~~~~~~~~